mogggen/javascript-obfuscator/README.md

 ### `controlFlowFlattening`
 Type: `boolean` Default: `false`

 ##### :warning: This option greatly affects the performance up to 1.5x slower runtime speed.
-Use [`controlFlowFlatteningThreshold`](#controlflowflatteningthreshold) to set percentage of nodes that will affected by control flow flattening.
+Use [`controlFlowFlatteningThreshold`](#controlflowflatteningthreshold) to set percentage of nodes that will be affected by control flow flattening.

 Enables code control flow flattening.
 Control flow flattening is a structure transformation of the source code that hinders program comprehension.